Legal Reasoning, Research and Analysis

 own thinking, the public law library, but I see the matter as much

 more far-reaching than that.
-As a necessary beginning, I am developing
+As a necessary beginning, I developed

 the background information needed by lawyers and information scientists